Farmerok/Telegram-Remote-Control-PC/docs/README.en.md

 ## 📝 Introduction

-Welcome to **Control Your PC with a Telegram Bot**!
+Welcome to **PCGuardControl**!
 This powerful bot allows you to remotely control your computer using simple Telegram commands, making your work more convenient and efficient.

 The script supports both a single administrator and multiple administrators.
 For example, if you are using a family computer, you can grant access to your loved ones.